roeeyn/challenge-generator/examples/README.md

-# Example Exercise
+# Examples

-## Follow these steps 🚀

-- Write your solution in the function inside `index.js` file.
-- Execute your tests with `node test.js`
+Here we have 3 examples:

+- JavaScript
+- Python
+- Java